egodigital/generator-ego/README.md

 ```

 Have a look at the `external-generator.example.js` file to get an idea, how to create a generator (file).

+## Documentation

+[Have a look at the wiki](https://github.com/egodigital/generator-ego/wiki) to learn more about that generator.

 ## Contribute